 it comes to portion sizes after gastric sleeve, bypass, or band, texture is key.
 You see, different

 Liquids and mushy, soft foods are like that cool and easy-going friend you can hang out with all day, while hard and dense foods are like that one friend who's a tough challenge to be around.

+So, the answer to how much you can eat largely depends on what you're eating.
 Different foods feel different in the stomach.
-Cubed chicken feels different (heavier/harder to eat) than soup or ricotta cheese feels (soft/goes down easily).
-So how do you know what a food feels like in your stomach?
-You have to pay attention!!
+Ground turkey feels different (heavier/harder to eat) than soup or ricotta cheese feels (soft/goes down easily).

 People who are naturally thin can have the same size or even larger stomachs than people who are overweight or obese. ("Stomach" meaning the anatomical size of your stomach, not body fat around the middle that you typically think of as the "stomach.")

-Bariatric surgery procedures remove or reduce a percentage of your stomach.
-So if you have a larger stomach to begin with and 80% is removed, you have a larger stomach left over than someone who started with a smaller stomach and had 80% removed.
+Bariatric surgery procedures only remove a percentage of your stomach.
+So if you have a larger stomach to begin with and 70% or 80% is removed (or bypassed), you have a larger stomach left over than someone who started with a smaller stomach and had 70%-80% is removed or bypassed.
 Make sense?